kesiev/rewtro/README.md

   * Some commands for doing the math and basic logic
   * Some tilemap handling commands
   * Several custom graphics encoder/decoders
-  * Some data packers, from old good zipping for to custom algorithms suited for small data
+  * Some data packers, from old good zipping to custom algorithms suited for small data

 And that's all.
 No game-specific code has been coded inside the engine.
 Making an actual game with these few things it's up to you.